bcoles/kasld/docs/usage.md

 KASLD has no built-in pass/fail flag: it *measures*, and the CI script *decides*.
-A single `-j` blob carries every value a policy would key on — including the whole `hardening` object — so a regression gate is a one-line `jq` predicate, more flexible than a baked-in threshold, and it composes any policy you like.
+A single `-j` blob carries every value a policy would key on — including the whole `hardening` object — so a regression gate is a one-line `jq` predicate, more flexible than a baked-in threshold, and it composes into any policy.
 A distro or kernel builder can fail the build when a freshly built kernel's KASLR posture regresses below policy.
 The same blob is the unit a fleet layer baselines and diffs: capture one per host, compare a later run, and alert on any guaranteed-bit regression.